codeheroics/pokemon-react/talk/presentation/slides-markdown.md

 --

-# React-Native-Web
+### React-Native-Web

+* An exciting project, with some interesting use cases
+* Down the road, may be the way to "write once, everywhere"

 --

-*demo*
+### Testing

+Jest & snapshot testing

 --

-It's an exciting project, with some interesting use cases, though I wouldn't call it production-ready yet Just for this demo I had to ask for a release because the last version available had a bug on a component I wanted to use.
+### Visual Testing

+React-Storybook

 --

-Let's have some fun.
+Now, let's have some fun.

 --